 The Supervisory Board of the fund is comprised of eight members: Arti Arakas (Chairman of the Supervisory Board), Jaan Pillesaar, Siive Penu, Laire Piik, Sander Rebane, Martin Hendre, Tauno Tats and Erkki Raasuke.
 Members of the Supervisory Board Martin Hendre and Erkki Raasuke have expressed a wish to step down as members of the Supervisory Board due to changes in other positions.
-According to the articles of association, the election and recall of members of the Supervisory Board will be added to the agenda of the 2017 annual general meeting of shareholders.
+According to the articles of association, the election and recall of members of the Supervisory Board is in the competence of the the general meeting of shareholders and consequently, the item of recalling members of the Supervisory Board will be added to the agenda of the 2017 annual general meeting of shareholders.
 In other issues, no changes have taken place in connection with members of the Supervisory Board nor decisions in the competence of the Supervisory Board.

-The management board of the fund is comprised of two members: Viljar Arakas (fund manager) and Tõnu Uustalu (investments manager of the fund).
+The management board of the fund is comprised of two members: Viljar Arakas (fund manager) and Tonu Uustalu (investments manager of the fund).
 There were no changes among the Management board members.